Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Public Transport in Calgary: CTrain

-Calgary’s CTrain is one of the fastest ways to get around the city, reaching up to speeds of 80 km/h.
-The CTrain is an LRT which is a modern type of rail transit that runs on electricity.
-There are two CTrain lines in Calgary called the Red Line and the Blue Line.
-Because of its speed and reliability, the CTrain is usually the better option over buses whenever you can use it.
+Calgary’s CTrain is one of the fastest ways to get around the city, reaching speeds of up to 80 km/h.
+The CTrain is an LRT, a modern type of rail transit that runs on electricity.
+There are two CTrain lines in Calgary, called the Red Line and the Blue Line.
+Because of its speed and reliability, the CTrain is usually the better option over buses.

 The Red Line is the first and largest CTrain line in Calgary.
 It runs from the northwest quadrant of Calgary, through downtown and ends at the south side of Calgary.
 The Blue Line is the second of the two lines.
 It runs from the northeastern quadrant of the city, through downtown, and ends at the western side of Calgary.